Discretion in the Loop: Human Expertise in Algorithm-Assisted College Advising: Appendix

-We prove Proposition \ref{prop:nonidentifiability} by defining two SCMs $\mathcal{M}_1$ and $\mathcal{M}_2$ such that both have the same joint distribution over $(A_t, Y_{t+1})$ but only $\mathcal{M}_1$ meets the definition for expert targeting.
-Without loss of generality, we construct $\mathcal{M}_1$ and $\mathcal{M}_2$ such that there is no algorithmically available context $X_t$, corresponding to a setting where the algorithmic recommendations are not followed by the human decision-maker.\footnote{We note the example can be modified to include $X_t$, for example by distributing it as a Bernoulli and adding a term to the equations for $Y_{t+1}$ and $A_t$ multiplying the entire expression by $X_t$ in both models.}
+\begin{proof} We prove Proposition \ref{prop:nonidentifiability} by defining two SCMs $\mathcal{M}_1$ and $\mathcal{M}_2$ such that both have the same joint distribution over $(A_t, Y_{t+1})$ but only $\mathcal{M}_1$ meets the definition for expertly targeted action.
+Without loss of generality, we construct $\mathcal{M}_1$ and $\mathcal{M}_2$ such that there is no algorithmically available context $X_t$, corresponding to a setting where the algorithmic recommendations are ignored by the human decision-maker.\footnote{We note the example can be modified to include $X_t$, for example by distributing it as a Bernoulli and adding a term to the equations for $Y_{t+1}$ and $A_t$ multiplying the entire expression by $X_t$ in both models.}

 Let $\textsf{Ber}(p)$ denote a Bernoulli random variable with mean $p$ and let $p\in (0,1)$.
 Consider the following two SCMs: